doctribute/docbook-xinclude-based-chunking-helper/README.md

     As the main XML file is modified in the next step, it is recommended to perform all the procedure on cloned source XML files.

- 2. Creating configuration file for chunking
+ 2. Creating a configuration file for chunking
-      1. download or build the tool from sources
+      1. download or [build](#how-to-build) the tool from sources
       2. run `java -jar docbook-xinclude-based-chunking-helper-{version}.jar -xml:main.xml`

-     This will create `toc.xml` file which is later used for custom chunking.
-If there are parent nodes with all children included via XIncludes, the local table of contents will be generated to avoid cases when the particular file contains just the title without any additional content.
+    This actually:
+     - creates `toc.xml` file which is later used for custom chunking
+     - inserts `<?toc?>` processing instructions into specific locations within the source XML file; these are replaced, if processed by a [customized XSL stylesheets](https://github.com/doctribute/docbook-xinclude-based-chunking-stylesheets), with the local Table of Contents

  3. Resolving XIncludes